-Jointly with the HTC Corporation, Prof. Peng led a team, called Dynamical Biomarkers Group, of physicians, scientists and engineers to compete in the $10 Million Qualcomm Tricorder XPRIZE competition, the biggest biomedical prize in history.
+Jointly with the HTC Corporation, Prof. Peng led a team, called Dynamical Biomarkers Group, of physicians, scientists and engineers to compete in the Qualcomm Tricorder XPRIZE competition, the biggest biomedical prize in history.
 This XPRIZE brought together more than 250 teams with the goal of developing a mobile solution for end-patients to diagnose their health conditions and monitor their vital signs.
 The Tricorder name is based on the medical diagnostic device of Star Trek fame.
-The Dynamical Biomarkers Group was one of the two finalist teams that won the final awards in April 2017.
+The Dynamical Biomarkers Group won $1 Million prize money as one of the two finalist teams that won the final awards in April 2017.

 Prof. Peng has extensive expertise in statistical physics and its application to the study of physiological measures.
 He has been working in this field since he was a graduate student.
-Along with fellow collaborators he has developed a number of useful, novel techniques in this area:
+Along with fellow collaborators he has developed a number of useful, novel techniques in this area, including: